Low-Autocorrelation Binary Sequences: On Improved Merit Factors and Runtime Predictions to Achieve Them: Summary of Experiments

 We arrange our experiments into several groups.
 Given that the hardest-to-solve instances have only 4 minima -- or equivalently a single canonic solution -- when $L$ is odd, we restrict the asymptotic performance experiments to this subset of $L$ only.
 If during the experiment we find out that an instance has more than 4 minima, we exclude it from the test set.
 Similarly, when $L$ is even, the hardest-to-solve instances have only two canonic solutions; we restrict the asymptotic performance experiments to this subset of $L$ only.
 Given the available resources, including runtime, experiments that do not exploit the skew-symmetry of the labs function have been limited to $L \le 87$.
 However, with solvers that do exploit the skew-symmetry, we could extend the experiments to $L \le 401$.

 When measuring {\em runtime} precisely is important, we perform experiments either on a PC or on a cluster of 22 processors~\cite{2013-Web-NCSU-HPC}, running under linux.
 In particular, we run the solver \lMAts\ on the cluster where we control the processor load by running each solver instance serially -- while also scheduling the runs on 22 processors in parallel.
 However, experiments with solvers \lssMAts, \lssRRts, and \lssOrel\ on largest instances are scheduled in parallel and automatically on the grid with 100 processors, each solving an instance size of $L$ under different random seeds and a {\em runtimeLmt} of 96 hours (4 days) for each instance.
 The PC has an Intel processor i7, clock speed of 2.93 GHz, cache of 8 MB, and main memory of 8 GB.
 The grid is a configuration of AMD Opteron processors 6272, clock speed of 2.1 GHz, cache of 2 MB, and main memory of 128 GB assigned to 64 cores~\cite{2014-Web-SLING}.
 When scheduled on the grid, processors run under variable load factors and direct comparisons of solver {\em runtime} are no longer possible.
 However, by instrumenting each solver with the counter such as {\em cntProbe}, solver performance comparisons remain platform-independent.
+Note that this is only the case when the cost of the evaluation function is the same for all solvers and the evaluation function is the most compute-intensive method.
+Both of these criteria are satisfied in our experiments.